Murder of Jim Matthews: Killing

-A fifth individual, Arthur Williamson, was discovered in the basement, reportedly overdosing.
+A fifth individual, Arthur Williamson, was discovered in the basement, reportedly overdosing, foaming at the mouth and had a razor, credit card, a powdery substance on a plate, and straw nearby.
 He was revived with Narcan and transported for medical attention.

 In October 2022, Guertin told the Detroit Free Press that Williamson was a friend who woke her up and seemed depressed.
 According to police reports obtained by the paper, Williamson called Guertin at approximately 3 a.m. and came to the home at approximately 4 a.m.
 When Guertin eventually asked Williamson to leave, Guertin stated that he "lost it", pulled a knife, cut her on the neck, and tied her hands and feet with zip ties.
 When Matthews arrived home from work in the morning, Williamson began stabbing him and hitting him in the head with a hammer.
 Williamson told police he and Guertin were not dating and were just friends who "do drugs together."

 Prosecution

 Charges

 Williamson was charged on September 26, 2022, with one count of homicide-murder in the first degree, one count of homicide-felony murder, two counts of assault with intent to murder, and three counts of unlawful imprisonment.
 He had previous convictions for various violent crimes as well as narcotics related convictions.